Helmut Zemo: Fictional character biography

-Having spent his time on the sidelines, watching Norman Osborn's rise to power with the intent of waiting to see what Norman would do with control over the Thunderbolts and later S.H.I.E.L.D., Zemo reappeared following the events of the Siege when Osborn was ultimately defeated by The Avengers.
-A chance encounter at the Thunderbolts' former base in Colorado with the Ghost led to him learning Bucky Barnes was the current iteration of Captain America.
-Zemo confronted his rival and discovered how the man had survived his father's death trap only to become the Winter Soldier, a trained Soviet assassin who killed scores of people for several Russian handlers.
-But most alarming was the fact that Zemo discovered the original Captain America had not only forgiven his successor for the crimes, but had actively covered them up even after Winter Soldier blew up a huge chunk of New York, killing several dozen S.H.I.E.L.D. agents in order to restore power to a Cosmic Cube fragment.
+Having spent his time on the sidelines, watching Norman Osborn's rise to power with the intent of waiting to see what Osborn would do with control over the Thunderbolts and later S.H.I.E.L.D., Zemo reappears following the events of the "Siege" storyline.
+A chance encounter at the Thunderbolts' former base in Colorado with Ghost leads to Zemo learning that Bucky Barnes has become Captain America.

-Zemo recruited Jurgen "Iron-Handed" Hauptmann (of Red Skull's Exiles), as well as Fixer and a new female version of Beetle to expose the current Captain America's sins to the world.
-This included drugging Bucky with nanites that caused Captain America to behave irrationally and attack police officers and leaking to the media, not only detailed files revealing Winter Soldier's acts of terrorism committed as a mind-controlled pawn of the Russians, but video footage as well of him being trained by handlers.
-Zemo ultimately kidnapped Bucky and took his father's victim to Heinrich's island which is where Bucky's original "death" occurred.
-There Zemo confessed that he did what he did, not out of a desire to finish the job his father started, but out of jealousy over how Captain America and his allies quickly forgave Bucky for his crimes, yet continue to scorn the reformed Helmut who had saved the world on numerous occasions.
-Zemo then forced Bucky into a similar deathtrap as the one his father put Bucky in, modified though in order to allow Bucky a chance to escape.
-Zemo then escaped from the island unharmed.
+Zemo recruits Jurgen Hauptmann, Fixer, and Beetle (Janice Lincoln), to expose the current Captain America's sins to the world.
+This includes drugging Bucky Barnes with nanites that cause Captain America to behave irrationally and attack police officers and leaking to the media, not only detailed files revealing Winter Soldier's actions.
+Zemo ultimately kidnaps Barnes and takes him to Heinrich's island, where Barnes had nearly died.
+There Zemo confesses that he did what he did, not out of a desire to finish the job his father started, but out of jealousy over how Captain America and his allies quickly forgave Barnes for his crimes, yet continue to scorn the reformed Helmut who had saved the world on numerous occasions.
+Zemo forces Bucky into a deathtrap, which he has modified to allow Barnes a chance to escape.

-Zemo has since turned his eye towards Hawkeye, who he blames for usurping control over the Thunderbolts from him.
-Zemo makes a deal with Hawkeye's former mentor Trick Shot (whose cancer had returned) to train Zemo's mystery acquaintance to become a master archer in exchange for medical care.
-When the training was complete, Zemo reneged on the deal.
-Trick Shot (on the brink of death) was delivered to Avengers Tower to serve as a message to Hawkeye.
-Before he died in his former pupil's arms, Trick Shot warns Hawkeye of the threat he will soon face.